pmoorey/articles/stackdriver-tracing.md

 A trace is a description or visualization which shows how a request flows through the various components of a system.
 It typically includes data like processing time (latency) at various stages, enabling a waterfall view of the complete processing time, similar to the view provided by developer tools within a web browser like Google Chrome.

+_Waterfall chart in Chrome developer tools is conceptually similar_
 ![Google Chrome waterfall chart](https://github.com/pmoorey/articles/blob/master/img/tracing/chrome-waterfall.png)

 ## What components are involved in tracing?